nicoSWD/php-rule-parser/README.md

 Find me on Twitter: @[nicoSWD](https://twitter.com/nicoSWD)

-(If you're using PHP 5, you might want to look at [version 0.4.0](https://github.com/nicoSWD/php-rule-parser/tree/0.4.0))
+(If you're using PHP 5, you might want to take a look at [version 0.4.0](https://github.com/nicoSWD/php-rule-parser/tree/0.4.0))

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/67203389-970c-419c-9430-a7f9a005bd94/big.png)](https://insight.sensiolabs.com/projects/67203389-970c-419c-9430-a7f9a005bd94)